Faculty and Staff Job Openings

 Minimum Qualifications

-• Bachelor’s degree in social science or related field required.
+• A bachelor’s degree in social science or a related field is required.
 Master’s degree in social science preferred.

 • A minimum of 5 years related research experience.